 Planning holidays is fun and as we were exploring places to travel with our kid, we wanted to make sure at least one international trip before his passport was to lapse.
 While zeroing on place to visit, we were looking at options that are family friendly and also have a lot of fun filled things to do that our kid would enjoy.
 After doing the pros and cons of many locations we zeroed in on Thailand.
 Contrary to popular belief that Thailand is only for grown-ups we saw a lot of potential and felt Thailand is as good a family tourist destination as much as it is a party destination.
+Prior to booking our air tickets, we also gathered information on alternatives to commercial flights.
+Some of my colleagues who have already been to Thailand suggested us to hire private jet charters.
+They told us several advantages of hiring a private charter.
+But the most important among them were-minimal wastage of time, and the freedom to take-off or arrive closer to the destination.
+We also got to know that some web charter-booking portals have the option of private jet cost estimator, which can easily give estimates for the air travel.
 So, tickets were booked and the journey started as planned.
 We landed in Thailand and had around 5 nights to spend.
-Hence, we chose on visiting Pattaya for four days and planned to spend the last of the journey in Bangkok.
+Hence, we chose on visiting Pattaya for four days and planned to spend the last of the journey in Bangkok after looking at a bangkok guide and seeing there were lots of activities we could do.

 After a small nap & freshening up, we decided to do some light sight-seeing.
 We took an auto and just went on looking for some light things to do for the remaining 3 to 4 hours of the evening.
 Hungry from tiring travel we bumped upon an Indian restaurant and decided to have a delayed lunch.
 There is nothing like a good Indian meal and as we were finishing the meal we noticed “Ripley believe it or not” just opposite the restaurant and decided to just peep in.